wp-plugins/custom-post-view-generator/readme.txt

 custom-post-view-generator.zip to the '/wp-content/plugins/' directory
 or by using the 'Add New' in 'Plugins' menu in WordPress
 1. Activate the plugin through the 'Plugins' menu in WordPress
+1. It is RECOMENDED that you delete you previous views and remake them to avoid compatibility issues.

 = Instructions =